HWTechClub/hwtech.club/README.md

 # Tech Club Website
-A website to show, inform and update people about the tech club.
+The main website of the tech club to inform people about various activities and missions.

 ## Code Description
 Coding in HTML with the powers of [Bulma CSS](https://bulma.io/documentation).